-This holiday season is going to be a busy one for authors.
-40% of book sales happen around the winter holidays, starting from early December until the end of January.
-To not only survive but thrive during this period, writers in all areas from short fiction to children's books will need to sharpen their digital marketing strategies.
+Every holiday season is a busy one for authors, with most book sales happening in December.
+To not only survive but thrive during this period, writers of every genre, from short fiction to children's books, will need to sharpen their digital marketing strategies.

 - Set your release date for December

 - Launch your pre-order campaign as early as possible

 Set Your Expectations for Christmas Book Publishing

 Before going through all the tips and tactics, take a minute to think about your expectations.
 If you're in the middle of writing your book, you will probably need more time.
 This includes preparing your manuscript for the right digital format, having a marketing plan, and more (even for short story writers).
 You don't want to rush the prepping and packaging of your book just to launch it in December.